Skip to main content

 TransactIQ is an API product.
 A lender's credit engineering team integrates the analyzer into the underwriting pipeline and consumes signals as structured JSON outputs.
 This page describes the design posture partners can expect.

-TransactIQ is in structured rollout through 2026.
-Endpoint-level documentation — URLs, request shapes, response schemas, the OpenAPI specification — is shared with early-access partners under NDA, not published on this marketing site.
+Endpoint-level documentation — URLs, request shapes, response schemas, and the full OpenAPI specification — is shared with customers under NDA, not published on this marketing site.

 Design posture